Presentations Sisters, Ireland

 Presentation Sisters, Victoria

 In 1873, responding to a request for teachers from St Mary’s Parish in East St Kilda, the Presentation Sisters arrived in Victoria.
 Over time, the Presentation Sisters established schools to serve communities in Victoria and around Australia.
 In each case, they strove to provide the very best in learning opportunities, respectful and inclusive of culture and tradition, and responsive to the specific needs of individuals and communities.
 Schools established by the Presentation Sisters of Victoria include Star of the Sea and Presentation College Windsor.

 Through their work as teachers in Victorian communities, the Presentation Sisters observed the challenges faced by families experiencing poverty, physical and mental ill health, grief and loss, and family violence.
 They decided to serve families in a new way, and in 1989, following the sale of O’Neill College in Elsternwick, purchased a farm property in Balnarring Beach with six house blocks.

-The sale of a former school enabled the Presentation Congregation to purchase a farm property with six house blocks.
-Six houses, play facilities and a multi-purpose centre were built and the Presentation Family Centre at Balnarring opened for the summer of 1989/90.
+The Sisters oversaw the construction of six houses, play facilities, and a multipurpose centre and Presentation Family Centre at Balnarring Beach opened for the summer of 1989/90.